asamuzaK/withExEditorHost/README.md

 ### Upgrade

+Before upgrading the host, disable withExEditor installed in the browser.
+Run update command.

 ```
 > npm up -g
 ```

-It is not necessary to run the setup script again after the upgrade.
+There is no need to run the setup script again after the upgrade.
+Enable withExEditor after the upgrade.

 ***